nickradunovic/rag-hackaton/README.md

 ### Objective

-The primary objective of this hackathon is to enhance our understanding and practical skills in implementing Retrieval Augmented Generation (RAG) for Large Language Models.
-Participants will make teams of two and will be tasked with integrating RAG into a provided LLM and creating a user interface to demonstrate the application.
+Participants will form teams of two and will be tasked with incorporating RAG into a LLM of their choice using LlamaIndex.
+Additionally, each team is empowered to select their preferred data sources, such as documents, books, Wiki pages, and LinkedIn-generated resumes, to enhance the LLM's knowledge base.

+Once RAG is successfully implemented, the model should demonstrate its capability to answer questions related to the material exclusively provided in the external documents.
+To showcase the application, participants are required to construct a user interface using Streamlit (or Gradio based on individual preferences).

 ### Technologies/Frameworks

-- **Language Models:** Utilize GPT-3.5 as the LLM for this assignment.
+- **Language Models:** Utilize a LLM of choice (e.g., GPT-3.5) for this assignment.
-- **Retrieval Augmented Generation (RAG):** Implement RAG techniques to improve the LLM's performance on `<insert data source>`.
+- **Retrieval Augmented Generation (RAG):** Use LlamaIndex to implement RAG techniques to improve the LLM's performance on `<insert data source>`.
 - **User Interface:** Choose between Gradio or Streamlit for creating an interactive UI.

 ## Getting Started